Th-Os/Sheets/server/Readme.md

 This HTML file is used as a template for the PDF and DOCX export.
 Changing the text or handlebar functions will result in a different output.

+### package.json

+This npm configuration file is used for the built software.
+Before building one needs to copy all dependecies of the development package.json to this file.

 ## API